maiska/qubes-translated/_doc_translated/de/_doc/external/os-guides/netbsd.md

 ---
 layout: doc
 title: How to Create a NetBSD VM
-permalink: /de/doc/netbsd/
+permalink: /doc/netbsd/
-lang: de
+lang: en
-ref: 123
+ref: 69
 ---

 How to Create a NetBSD VM